CoderSayan-git/Digi-Book/README.md

 # Edit .env file with your settings:
 # - Update MONGODB_URI if using Atlas or custom setup
 # - Change SESSION_SECRET for production
+# - Change ENCRYPTION_KEY for production (used for password encryption)

 # Start the backend server
 npm start